 'Old Town’ basically describes that period of Mombasa when the town was under the heavy influence of the Arabs culture, especially in the architecture and language.

-Its ancient buildings, art designs, boutiques and shops that sell paintings are famous among the tourists for its antique and souvenirs.
+Its ancient buildings, art designs, boutiques, and shops that sell paintings are famous among the tourists for its antique and souvenirs.

+You can just roam through its streets to get a feel of the place.
 The narrow streets accommodate a large number of vehicles where you can see the town’s inhabitants mostly of Arab origin.

 The Gedi ruins that lie to the North coast of Mombasa towards the town of Malindi lays are one the most historic ruins found in Mombasa.
 Built of rocks, Gedi was a small town that was inhabited by a few thousand Swahili people.